 What is emergency alert software used for?

-Sophisticated software ensures severe weather warnings pop up on viewers’ radars in real time.
+Sophisticated software ensures severe weather alerts pop up on viewers’ radars in real time.
 Handling this manually is nearly impossible, especially with the amount of platforms requiring content and the need for repeated updates as events evolve.
 Emergency alert software automates severe or dangerous weather notifications, freeing up broadcasters to focus on delivering additional instructions and context.
 The software also supports ongoing coverage by streamlining the creation of maps and other visuals when time is of the essence.

 How does emergency alert software work?